 How To Fix Samsung Galaxy S10/S10+ That Is Not Detecting SD Card

 The reason behind the issues you are facing related to micro SD on Samsung Galaxy S10/S10+ can be related to the card, the software, or the hardware.
-In many cases, the problem is caused when the card is not placed correctly on the slot.
+The problem is often caused by the card not being placed correctly in the slot.
 Let’s start the troubleshooting.

 Remove SD Card

-Perhaps, you didn’t put the SD card in its slot correctly.
-Therefore, open the slot and remove the SD card.
+Open the slot and remove the SD card.
 Check if there is dirt or damage on the card.
 Clean it gently and carefully before you put it back in the slot.
 Make sure to place it correctly this time.
-See if this simple method can fix Samsung Galaxy S10/S10+ that is not detecting SD cards.
 If the issue persists, restart your Galaxy S10/S10+.

 Test It On PC